BOARD OF TRUSTEES

 Rosemarie Peña, President

-Rosemarie’s research explores displaced childhoods; particularly, the historical and contemporary intersections of adoption a child migration from the standpoint of her personal journey as a member of the postwar cohort of dual heritage Black transnational adoptees from Germany to the US.
-She is a devoted single mother of two adult children and is in reunion with both her maternal and paternal first families residing in Germany, France, Sweden and Senegal.
+Dr. Rosemarie Peña, is founder and president of the Black German Heritage and Research Association (BGHRA).
+Her research explores displaced childhoods; particularly, the historical and contemporary intersections of adoption a child migration from the standpoint of her personal journey as a member of the postwar cohort of dual heritage Black transnational adoptees from Germany to the US.
+She is a devoted mother of two adult children and is in reunion with both her maternal and paternal first families residing in the US, Germany, France, Sweden and Senegal.

 Carmen Geschke, Trustee